catherinefxia/ucsd-cse8a-w20.github.io/index.md

 - 10% reading, review, and practice exercises
 - 35% programming assignments

+### Calculating PA Credit

+The total number of points for PAs will be around 150 – it may be higher or lower than that depending on how exactly the PAs get weighted, which we partially decide during grading.
+The required points for full credit towards PAs will be less than this by at least 15 points.
+This roughly has the effect of making a low PA score not count, while still incentivizing you to resubmit PAs to make up lost credit, since all points go towards the same total.
+There's no extra  credit for getting _more_ points than this total.
+So think of roughly 135/150 plus or minus a few points as your target for full credit on programming work in the class.

 ### Exams

 There are four tests during the quarter and a final exam.
 The tests will be